 Ramana Nanda is an Associate Professor of Business Administration in the Entrepreneurial Management unit at Harvard Business School.
 He teaches Entrepreneurial Finance in the second year of the MBA program and in HBS executive education offerings.

 Ramana is a Faculty Research Fellow in the Productivity, Innovation and Entrepreneurship Program at the NBER, and a Faculty Affiliate at the SME Initiative of Innovations for Poverty Action.
 At Harvard University, he is a Faculty Affiliate of both the Center for International Development and the Center for the Environment.
-He received his Ph.D. from MIT's Sloan School of Management and has a BA and MA in Economics from Trinity College, Cambridge, U.K. He is a recipient of the 2010 Kauffman Junior Faculty Fellowship in Entrepreneurship Research.
+He received his Ph.D. from MIT's Sloan School of Management and has a BA and MA in Economics from Trinity College, Cambridge, U.K. He is a recipient of the 2010 Kauffman Junior Faculty Fellowship in Entrepreneurship Research and the 2015 Kauffman Prize Medal, that is awarded annually to one scholar under age 40 whose research has made a significant contribution to the literature in entrepreneurship.

 Prior to starting his Ph.D., Ramana was based in the London and New York offices of Oliver, Wyman & Company, where he worked primarily with clients in global capital markets as well as in small-business banking.
-He continues to advise startup ventures on their financing strategies, with a focus on the biotechnology and clean energy sectors.
+He continues to advise startup ventures on their financing strategies, with a focus on fintech, biotech, cleantech.
 He also works with philanthropic investors who use market-based solutions to address poverty and promote entrepreneurship in developing countries.